csmithsalzberg/lightweight-hris/web/README.md

   - `DELETE /api/employees/[id]` → delete
 - Org Chart stub (`/org-chart`): page scaffold for future visualization.

+#### Managing employees in the UI
+- Add: Click "Add Employee" on `/employees`, fill the form, Save.
+- Edit: Click "Edit" on a row, update fields, Save.
+- Delete: Click "Delete" on a row and confirm.

 ### Quick start

 1) Install deps